saksham2001/saksham2001.github.io/_posts/2015-02-01-uav_collection.md

     The Payload Delivery Aircraft (PADA): An autonomous aircraft designed to be released from Trident.
 </div>

 Accompanying Trident was the Payload Delivery Aircraft (PADA), an autonomous aircraft weighing under 255 grams.
 It was equipped with vision-based navigation and designed to be released from Trident, locate designated drop zones, and deliver payloads to simulate firefighting efforts.
+Read more about the project [here](https://www.sakshambhutani.xyz/projects/1_project/).

 These projects represented a significant leap in complexity and purpose from my earlier builds.
 They challenged me to apply my skills in a team setting, tackle real-world problems, and push the boundaries of what I thought was possible in UAV design and construction.